North American B-25 Mitchell: Design and development

+Special variations were made to accommodate photo reconnaissance, armament, long range ferry, anti-submarine patrol, winterizing, and use in a desert environment.
+By February 1941, the first 24 B-25s were configured with three .30 cal guns and a single .50 cal tail gun.
+The B-25A had self-sealing fuel cells.
+The B-25B had top and bottom turrets with twin .50 cal guns each, though the tail gun was removed.
+By December 1941, the B-25C had additional self-sealing fuel cells outboard the wing center section.
+By February 1942, the first B-25D, and then in May 1943, the 75mm cannon-armed B-25G series were accepted by the Air Corps.
+By August 1943, the B-25H had a lighter 75mm cannon, 4 nose guns instead of 2, two waist guns. two in the tail turret, four blister gun packs, and eliminated the co-pilot after Jimmy Doolittle questioned the need.
+In December 1943, the B-25J was introduced, the final variant and the most produced, reincorporated the co-pilot position and included a bombardier.

 NAA manufactured the greatest number of aircraft in World War II, the first time a company had produced trainers, bombers, and fighters simultaneously (the AT-6/SNJ Texan/Harvard, B-25 Mitchell, and the P-51 Mustang).
 It produced B-25s at both its Inglewood main plant and an additional 6,608 aircraft at its Kansas City, Kansas, plant at Fairfax Airport.

 After the war, the USAF placed a contract for the TB-25L trainer in 1952.
 This was a modification program by Hayes of Birmingham, Alabama.
 Its primary role was reciprocating engine pilot training.

 A development of the B-25 was the North American XB-28 Dragon, designed as a high-altitude bomber.
 Two prototypes were built with the second prototype, the XB-28A, evaluated as a photo-reconnaissance platform, but the aircraft did not enter production.